f500/ansible-project_deploy/README.md

       - "app/console assetic:dump"

 At the end of the role, the "current" symlink is set to the release.
-If you need to perform your own actions before this happens, set "project_finalize" to false.
+If you need to perform your own actions before this happens, set "project_finalize" to false:

      project_finalize: true